Uncategorized9 min read

 • Network decommissioning — cancel or transfer circuits, decommission servers and switches, remove rack infrastructure

 • E-waste recycling — all electronics must be recycled through certified handlers.
-The
+The California DTSC regulates e-waste disposal, and the EPA provides federal recycling guidelines.

 Regulatory Warning: California law classifies most electronic devices as hazardous waste.
-Placing monitors, computers, printers, or batteries in standard dumpsters is a violation that can result in fines from the
+Placing monitors, computers, printers, or batteries in standard dumpsters is a violation that can result in fines from the DTSC.
+Always use a certified e-waste recycler and retain documentation.

 5. Hazardous Material Disposal